100 Florida Trails

 Over 100 Multi-use Bike Trails

-The 8-mile rail trail runs the length of the Cape Haze peninsula from western Port Charlotte to Placida and the Boca Grande Causeway.
+The 8-mile bike trail runs the length of the Cape Haze Peninsula from western Port Charlotte to Placida and the Boca Grande Causeway.
 Most of it follows the right of way of the former Charlotte Harbor and Northern Railway.
 It's hard to call this a scenic ride since it mostly goes through scrub and can get a bit monotonous, but it's one of the busiest trails we've seen - a good alternative to busy SR 771.
 Wide, flat and nicely maintained, the downside is there's little shade.
 Five trailheads include restrooms or portalets, and benches are provided along the way.
 The first section was opened in 1999, making this one of Florida's first rail-trails.
 (Map link and photos below.)

 Map link - Cape Haze Pioneer Trail

 End Points: Cape Haze Peninsula - Port Charlotte to Placida

 We biked from north to south.
 At the north, the trail begins at the Robert and Ann Mercer Trailhead